anoshenko/rui/README.md

 The "list-row-gap" and "list-column-gap" SizeUnit properties (ListRowGap and ListColumnGap constants) allow you to set the distance between the rows and columns of the container, respectively.
 The default is 0px.

+### "order"

+The "order" property (Order constant) of type int is used by Views placed in a ListLayout or GridLayout container (see below), to change its position in the container.
+The "order" property defines the order used to place the View in the container.
+The elements are arranged in ascending order by their order value.
+Elements with the same order value are placed in the order in which they were added to the container.

+The default value is 0.
+Therefore, negative values of the "order" property must be used to place the View at the beginning.

+Note: The "order" property only affects the visual order of the elements, not the logical order or tabs.

 ## GridLayout

 GridLayout is a container that implements the ViewsContainer interface.
 To create it, use the function